Navid200/xDrip/docs/Nightscout/HerokuGone.md

 Enter.

 Wait for the export process to complete.
 It could take a few minutes.
-Now, enter the following in the terminal replacing U? with the user name you copied from the Atlas database access page.
+Now, enter the following in the terminal replacing UserName with the user name you copied from the Atlas database access page.

-<mark style="background-color: #eFdFef">mongorestore -d Nightscout ./dump/U? </mark>
+<mark style="background-color: #eFdFef">mongorestore -d Nightscout ./dump/UserName </mark>

 Wait a minute.
 Reload Nightscout in a browser.
 Your imported data from Atlas should be present now.